 Insurance vs. Private pay:

 I understand the financial commitment involved in managing therapy costs.
-I have made the choice to only participate on one insurance panel (BCBS of North Carolina) because I believe that insurance companies are interested in their financial bottom line, not your well-being, and they prefer to pay for treatment that helps people make their lives tolerable.
+I have made the choice to only participate with the insurance companies mentioned above because I believe that insurance companies are interested in their financial bottom line, not your well-being, and they prefer to pay for treatment that helps people make their lives tolerable.
 My goal for you is greater than that– I want your life to be rich and satisfying.

 However, I am covered as an out-of-network provider with most insurance plans and you may choose to see me using your out-of-network benefits.
 I am happy to provide you with a receipt which you can submit to your insurance provider, should you choose to use insurance to pay for your therapy.

 To learn more about the process of using out-of-network benefits, click here.

 Therapy is expensive, and you understandably don't want to pay out of pocket if you have insurance.
 However, you should be aware of some very real problems before you make the decision to pay for therapy with medical insurance.

 There are advantages and drawbacks to both private payment and using insurance.
 Obviously, the biggest drawback of private pay is that it is an immediate out-of-pocket expense.
 However, there are several advantages of private pay that may make the expense worthwhile to many clients.

 Why should clients choose to pay privately?